tgourav/tgourav.github.io/CV.md

 ### Awards and Recognitions
 * Recipient of ICCAD 2020 Best Paper Award" for the paperHyperFuzzing for SoC Security Validation".
-* Invited to present our work "SR-SFLL: Structurally Robust Stripped Functionality Logic Locking CAV'23" at Academic Research and Careers for Students (ARCS) 2024, held in Bhubaneswar, Odisha, India.
+* Invited to present our work "SR-SFLL: Structurally Robust Stripped Functionality Logic Locking" at Academic Research and Careers for Students (ARCS) 2024, held in Bhubaneswar, Odisha, India.